kadenrose/kadenrose/README.md

 ## About Me
 -  Education: Graphic Infromation Technology (Frontend Web Development) at Arizona State University
--  Interests: eCommerce, Wedsite Development, App Development, JavaScript
+-  Interests: eCommerce, Wedsite Development, App Development, JavaScript, LeetCode
--  Skills: HTML5, CSS, JavaScript, Aglie, KANBAN, Adobe CC
+-  Skills: HTML5, CSS, JavaScript, Aglie, KANBAN, Adobe CC, jQuery
 -  Fun Fact: I do my best work early in the morning with a cup of coffee, a clean to-do list, and a clean desk.

 ---